ngarable/web102_prework/README.md

-# WEB102 Prework - *GameFunding*
+# WEB102 Prework - *FrostHaven*

 Submitted by: Blessing Ngara

-GameFunding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+FrostHaven is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 7.5 hours spent in total